mayankshah1607/node-boiler/README.md

 :computer: Generate all your boiler plate code for writing REST APIs with just one command.

-1. Create a `boil.yml` file in your project directory
+1. Create a `boil.yml` file in your project directory specifying your configuration.
+Scroll below to see the semantic rules for writing `boil.yml`
 > example `boil.yml`

 ```